airladon/ThisIGet/README.md

 ## Setup
 * Install Docker
 * `git clone https://github.com/airladon/itiget/`
-* Navigate to project directory
+* Navigate to project directory (all following steps are done from the project directory unless otherwise said)

+## Install local Python and Node packages
+Installing local packages for python and node can be used by editors for lint and type hints, as well as allows flask database management.

+In addition, python is required for some scripts in the tools folder.

 ### Install Python and Packages
 #### Install PyEnv and Python 3.7.1 (if not already installed on local machine)